 New Senior Secured Credit Facility.
-D&B Holdings together with Dave & Buster's, Inc. entered into a senior secured credit facility that provides (a) a revolving credit facility with a maturity date of term loan facility with a maturity date of and (b) a \$ The \$ revolving letter of credit sub-facility (ii) a \$ (in US Dollar equivalent) subcredit facility includes (i) a \$ swingline sub-facility and (iii) a \$ facility available in Canadian dollars to the Canadian subsidiary of Dave & Buster's, Inc. The revolving credit facility will be used to provide financing for general purposes.
-The senior secured credit facility is secured by the assets of Dave & Buster's, Inc. and is unconditionally guaranteed by each of our direct and indirect, existing and future domestic subsidiaries (with certain agreed-upon exceptions) and by certain specified guarantors with respect to , we had no borrowings under the revolving credit facility, borrowings of \$ the obligations of the Canadian subsidiary.
-As of in letters of credit outstanding.
-We believe that the carrying amount of our term credit facility net of discount) under the term facility and \$ approximates its fair value because the interest rates are adjusted regularly based on current market conditions.
+D&B Holdings together with Dave & Buster's, Inc. entered into a senior secured credit facility that provides (a) a \$530.0 million term loan facility with a maturity date of July 25, 2020 and (b) a \$50.0 million revolving credit facility with a maturity date of July 25, 2019.
+The \$50.0 million revolving credit facility includes (i) a \$20.0 million letter of credit sub-facility and (ii) a \$5.0 million swingline sub-facility.
+The revolving credit facility will be used to provide financing for general purposes.
+The senior secured credit facility is secured by the assets of Dave & Buster's, Inc. and is unconditionally guaranteed by each of our direct and indirect, existing and future domestic subsidiaries (with certain agreed-upon exceptions).
+As of , we had no borrowings under the revolving credit facility, borrowings of \$ (\$ , net of discount) under the term facility and \$ in letters of credit outstanding.
+We believe that the carrying amount of our term credit facility approximates its fair value because the interest rates are adjusted regularly based on current market conditions.

-The interest rates per annum applicable to loans, other than swingline loans, under our senior secured credit facility are currently set based on a defined Eurodollar rate plus an applicable margin.
+The interest rates per annum applicable to loans, other than swingline loans, under our senior secured credit facility are currently set based on a defined LIBOR rate plus an applicable margin.
 Swingline loans bear interest at a base rate plus an applicable margin.
-The effective rate of interest on borrowings under our senior secured credit facility was % as of , 2014.
+The loans bear interest subject to a pricing grid based on a secured leverage ratio, at LIBOR plus a spread ranging from 3.25% to 3.50% for the term loans and LIBOR plus a spread ranging from 3.00% to 3.50% for the revolving loans.

-Funds managed by Oak Hill Advisors, L.P. (the "OHA Funds") collectively comprise one of our senior secured credit facility.
-As of , 2014, Oak Hill Advisors, L.P. held approximately %, or \$, of our total term loan obligation.
+Funds managed by Oak Hill Advisors, L.P. (the "OHA Funds") collectively comprise one of the creditors participating in the term loan portion of our senior secured credit facility.
+As of , 2014, Oak Hill Advisors, L.P. held approximately %, or \$ , of our total term loan obligation.
 Oak Hill Advisors, L.P. is an independently managed investment firm that is not an affiliate of the Oak Hill Funds.
 See "Certain Relationships and Related Transactions-Relationship with OHA Funds."

 Our senior secured credit facility contains restrictive covenants that, among other things, limit our ability and the ability of our subsidiaries to: incur additional indebtedness, make loans or advances to subsidiaries and other entities, make initial capital expenditures in relation to new stores, declare dividends, acquire other businesses or sell assets.
-In addition, under our senior secured credit facility, we are required to meet certain financial covenants, ratios and tests, including a minimum fixed charge coverage ratio and a maximum total leverage ratio.
-We were in compliance with the restrictive covenants as of , 2014.
+In addition, under our senior secured credit facility, we are required to meet a maximum total leverage ratio if outstanding revolving loans and letters of credit (other than letters of credit that have been backstopped or cash collateralized) are in excess of 30% of the outstanding revolving commitments.
+As of , 2014, we were not required to maintain any of the financial ratios under the senior secured credit facility and we were in compliance with the other restrictive covenants.